adamdeprince/cloudyfiles/README.md

 respectively.
 This is resolved by picking whichever approach is less accessible by a standard python convention; in the case of iter, the file __iter__ semantics are provided by default.
 Those desiring string semantics need to wrap their RemoteObject in a call to str like this: `str(d[<key>])`

-Storage into cloudydict is similarly limited.
-Three types of data may be stored in cloudydict: file like objects that have a `read` method, strings or objects that have sanely when `str(<value>)` is called and other RemoteObject instances.
+Storage into cloudyfiles is similarly limited.
+Three types of data may be stored in cloudyfiles: file like objects that have a `read` method, strings or objects that have sanely when `str(<value>)` is called and other RemoteObject instances.

-When copying values between cloudydict instances never say this:
+When copying values between cloudyfiles instances never say this:

     d['z'] = str(e['d'])